Setup environment

 Agent Pre-Deployment Lifecycle

-The agent development process before deployment is iterative and consists of four key stages:
+The agent development process before deployment is iterative and consists of four key stages:- Develop: Build and configure the agent.

 - Evaluate: Measure performance against reference data.